 - per Session Aggregate Maximum Bit Rate (Session-AMBR).

 The subscribed Session-AMBR is a subscription parameter which is retrieved by the SMF from UDM.
 SMF may use the subscribed Session-AMBR or modify it based on local policy or use the authorized Session-AMBR received from PCF to get the Session-AMBR, which is signalled to the appropriate UPF entity/ies (and to the (R)AN to enable the calculation of the UE-AMBR).
 The Session-AMBR limits the aggregate bit rate that can be expected to be provided across all Non-GBR QoS flows for a specific PDU session.
-The Session-AMBR is measured over an averaging window with a standardized value.
+The Session-AMBR is measured over an AMBR averaging window which is a standardized value.

 Each UE is associated with the following aggregate rate limit QoS parameter: